 as its argument.
 If you need more information about a command beyond that

-command, consult the SST User's Guide or
+provided by the HELP command, consult the SST User's Guide or

 Reference Manual.